danforthcenter/plantcv/docs/flip.md

 ## Flip Image

-Flips and image in either the horizontal or vertical direction
+Flips an image in either the horizontal or vertical direction

 **plantcv.flip**(*img, direction*)